 Policy Statement

-Units with a business need to receive and deposit cash, cash equivalent and/or checks must first obtain approval from University Accounting and Financial Reporting (UAFR) and University Student Financial Services and Cashier Operations (USFSCO) to become a Cash Handling Unit (CHU).
+Units with a business need to receive and deposit cash, cash equivalent and/or checks must first obtain approval from University Accounting and Financial Reporting (UAFR) and University Bursar to become a Cash Handling Unit (CHU).

-Cash handling units are subject to audit by the Office of University Audits and/or review by USFSCO at any time.
+Cash handling units are subject to audit by the Office of University Audits and/or review by University Bursar at any time.

 Procedure